This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Which has better safety ratings and features?"

-Subaru and Toyota emerge as the leading brands for safety ratings and features across most AI models due to their consistently high visibility and positive associations with safety testing organizations like NHTSA and IIHS.
+Toyota and Subaru emerge as the leading brands for safety ratings and features across most AI models due to their consistent visibility and positive sentiment in safety discussions.

 chatgpt